kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Kubernetes filter (JSON parser)

 After the enrichment of the log record with the Kubernetes-relevant metadata, the [Kubernetes filter](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes) also tries to parse the record as a JSON document.
-If that was successful, all the parsed root attributes of the parsed document are added as new individual root attributes of the log.
+If that is successful, all the parsed root attributes of the parsed document are added as new individual root attributes of the log.

 Record **before** applying the JSON parser: